mia-platform/documentation/docs/marketplace/add_to_marketplace/declarative_marketplace.md

 ![Declarative-CJ-fix-MR](img/declarative_fix_mr.png)

-After a maintainer merges the changes, a new pipeline is run, this time resulting in an Update of the item:
+After a maintainer merges the changes, a new pipeline is triggered, leading to an update of the item.

 ![Declarative-CJ-fix-Pipeline-Log](img/declarative_fix_pipeline_log.png)